- Where Does IoT Fit in Healthcare?

 Where Does IoT Fit in Healthcare?

-The Internet of Medical Things (IoMT) is a network of connected devices that collect data in real-time.
+IoMT is a network of smart, connected devices that collect and share real-time data, enabling more accurate monitoring and timely interventions.
 It is one of the key applications of IoT for healthcare, positively impacting the industry, and can potentially solve medical issues.

 The Internet of Medical Things has divided segments for each medical issue faced by the healthcare industry: